oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 To switch from Keycloak to Auth0, you only need to override the default properties (for Spring Security OAuth).
 You don't even need to write any code!

-To see how it works, create a `.auth0.env` file with the code below to override the default OIDC settings:
+To see how it works, create a `.auth0.env` file in the root of your project, and fill it with the code below to override the default OIDC settings:

 ```shell
 export SPRING_SECURITY_OAUTH2_CLIENT_PROVIDER_OIDC_ISSUER_URI=https://<your-auth0-domain>/